sidhant007/CS2040C/lab10/README.md

 <details>
   <summary>Solution</summary>
   Modify the original djikstra a bit.
 Now maintain another named count[].
 Here count[u] will now denote the number of shortest paths from source to u.
 So our answer would be count[v].
 Now how do we calculate this.
 Explaining is hard so I am showing the pseudocode.
-Let dist[u] denote the shortest path from source to u, in the below pseudocode.
+Let dist[u] denote the shortest path from source to u, in the below pseudocode and let vis[u] denote if node u has been processed or not.
 </details>
 ~~~~
   count[src] = 1